RoboCop: Rogue City: Gameplay

 RoboCop: Rogue City is a first-person shooter game set in Old Detroit.
 Playing as RoboCop, the player must clear the city of criminals, conduct investigations, and can also issue both criminal and traffic citations.
 As the developers strived to make this game canon, it is set sometime after the events that took place in the film RoboCop 2.
 Anne Lewis, RoboCop's police partner from the original films, accompanies the player.

 The player is given various side quests throughout the game and can choose how to solve them, for example by selecting between different dialogue options.
 The outcome of these quests varies depending on the player's choices.
 For instance, the player can choose between using violence or a peaceful approach when seeking information from suspects.
 The overall storyline and ending are also altered depending on decisions made by the player.
 RoboCop's public trust score can be built up by interacting with citizens, also affecting gameplay.

 The player's primary weapon is RoboCop's Auto 9 gun, which has unlimited ammunition.
-The Auto 9 gun could be optionally tweaked as the game progresses to enhance performance in up to five standard domains.
-Additionally, various firearms dropped by enemies could be picked up by the player and used with a limited (and somewhat realistic) amount of ammunition.
+The Auto 9 gun can be optionally tweaked as the game progresses to enhance performance in up to five standard domains.
+Additionally, various firearms dropped by enemies can be picked up by the player and used with a limited (and somewhat realistic) amount of ammunition.
 RoboCop is also able to remove the mounted gun from turrets, and will be limited to one hundred rounds of ammunition with that particular weapon.
-Items in the game's environments, such as exploding barrels and televisions sets, can also be flung around and used as weapons themselves.
+Items in the game's environments, such as exploding barrels and televisions sets, can be flung around and used as weapons themselves.
 Due to RoboCop's metal exterior, he takes only minimal damage from small caliber gunfire, yet the larger and more specialized rounds shot by the mercenaries later in the game will cause significantly more damage.
 Conversely, a "Hint" is provided early on in the game advising the player that RoboCop does not take fall damage.
 The player can regenerate lost health or use enemies as human shields against gunfire.

 The player can buy different abilities with experience points gained by completing objectives and collecting crime evidence.
 Such abilities include a flashbang shockwave, a shield reducing incoming damage temporarily or a dash move.
 Time can also be slowed down briefly to kill enemies and clear an area faster.
 These abilities, as well as the Auto 9, can be upgraded over time.
 The player can also use a scanning ability to search for enemies, misdemeanors such as traffic violations, and disorderly conduct.